Degrassi: Next Class

-Degrassi: Next Class is a Canadian television series primarily created by Linda Schuyler.
-The fifth and to date most recent series in the Degrassi franchise and a direct sequel to Degrassi: The Next Generation, it premiered on Family's new teen programming block F2N in Canada on January 4, 2016, and was released on Netflix internationally on January 25, 2016.
+Degrassi: Next Class is a Canadian teen drama television series primarily created by Linda Schuyler.
+The fifth and to date most recent series in the Degrassi franchise and a direct sequel to Degrassi: The Next Generation, it premiered on Family Channel's new teen programming block F2N in Canada on January 4, 2016, and was released on Netflix internationally on January 25, 2016.

-The series follows most of the same characters that had debuted in the final seasons of the previous series, as well as introducing new characters.
-Originally intended as a new season of Degrassi: The Next Generation, it was later retooled to be a reboot that would appeal to the emerging Generation Z. Like its predecessor, the series was filmed at the Epitome Pictures studios in Toronto, Ontario.
+The series follows most of the same characters that had debuted in the final four seasons of the previous series, as well as introducing new characters.
+Intended as the fifteenth season of Degrassi: The Next Generation, it was later retooled to be a reboot that would appeal to the emerging Generation Z. Like its predecessor, the series was filmed at the Epitome Pictures studios in Toronto, Ontario.

 The fourth season, released to Netflix in July 2017, was the last; in March 2019, show producer and frequent director Stefan Brogren alluded to the show's cancellation in a tweet.

 Development

 Concept

-Degrassi: Next Class was originally intended to be the fifteenth season of Degrassi: The Next Generation.
+Degrassi: Next Class was intended to be the fifteenth season of Degrassi: The Next Generation.
 In an interview with Vice, Linda Schuyler, one of the co-creators of the Degrassi franchise and a co-founder of Epitome Pictures, stated: "We realized that the kids we're talking to today are a new generation from the kids we talked to in 2001 when we came out with Degrassi: The Next Generation.
 Then, we were very much talking to millennials.
 There's a new generation, Generation Z, who weren't even born when we started that show.
 That was a very sobering fact...We've done a lot of research into Generation Z and decided we need a reboot."

 When Degrassi: The Next Generation ended its run on TeenNick in the United States, the producers sought out other means to distribute the Next Class series and later made a deal with Netflix.